Wruczek/Bootstrap-Cookie-Alert/README.md

 A simple, good looking cookie alert for Bootstrap.
 No dependencies required.<br>
 **We recommend using Bootstrap 4**, but Boostrap 3 should work fine as well.

+## Update ##
+You can use Bootstrap 5.3.0 now.
+The link in the demo.html includes v5.3.0-alpha.

 [**Demo**](https://wruczek.github.io/Bootstrap-Cookie-Alert/demo) (with Bootstrap 4)

 I unfortunately dont remeber the source of the cubes pattern :(